mendax1234/mendax1234_mkdocs/docs/blog/posts/python-stuff.md

 **Check Special Letters**

 !!! note
     This is a tricky question since the definition of **special letter** here is not clearly defined.
 Maybe it means the special letters on your keyboard, or it may be some other special letters which are not on your keyboard.
 That's really tricky.
 But I will still provide two methods to try to solve this question.

 1. Use a dictionary to store all the special letters.
 Then you can easily use `in` keyword to check if there is a special letter in the string.

 2. Try using the ASCII table.
-Firstly, you should convert the letter to ASCII and then see if it is in the correct range of special letters in the ASCII table.
+Firstly, you should convert the letter to ASCIIand then see if it is in the correct range of special letters in the ASCII table.

 #### `.find()`

 In Python, we use `myString.find()` method to find the first occurrence of the specified value.
 If the value is not found, the `find()` method returns `-1`, otherwise it returns the index of the first occurrence of the specified value.

 === "Python"